 So am I going to stick with my initial reading?
 Yes.
 Because Dr Caligari a horror movie, and there's an awful, persistent tendency in horror movies to undermine themselves just for the sake of a twist or shock ending, and I'm pretty sure that's what happened here.

 Still, a lot of the DNA of Dr Caligari has found its way into the Frankenstein genre.
-The Expressionist visuals were adopted by James Whale for 1931's Frankenstein, though Wale toned them down a lot.
+The Expressionist visuals were adopted (in a toned-down sort of way) by James Whale for 1931's Frankenstein.
 This was probably a good idea.
-While Caligari looks amazing with the blurry 1920s film, I suspect that with the sharper filming techniques of the 1930s the cheap sets it would look kind of like Play School.
+While Caligari looks amazing on blurry 1920s filmstock, I suspect that the sharper filming techniques of the 1930s would make the cheap sets kind of like Play School.

 More interesting to Frankenstein is the idea of the monster having a controller.
 The Monster – after James Whale is done with him, anyway – is powerful but not all that bright, and lacks motivation beyond revenge on Frankenstein.
 What's more, we want to sympathise with the Monster.
 All of these factors tend to limit the Monster's role as a villain who can drive the plot.

 Bride's Dr Pretorious is the first example of what I think of as the 'Caligari Character', but by no means the last.
-Ygor take over this role manipulating the Monster all through Son and Ghost of Frankenstein.
-In House of Frankenstein, Boris Karloff himself plays a character so clearly modelled on Caligari that he is a scientist who disguises himself as a sideshow mountebank, who attempts to use the Monster to further his schemes.
-The Hammer Frankensteins have the character of Zoltan in Evil of Frankenstein, sideshow hypnotist who mesmerises the Monster into attacking local officials who offended him, and you couldn't make that any more Calagari-ish if you tried.
+Ygor take over his function of manipulating the Monster all through Son of Frankenstein and Ghost of Frankenstein.
+In House of Frankenstein, Boris Karloff himself plays a character so clearly modeled on Caligari that he is a scientist who disguises himself as a sideshow mountebank, who attempts to use the Monster to further his schemes.
+Hammer's Evil of Frankenstein give us the character of Zoltan, a sideshow hypnotist who mesmerises the Monster into attacking local officials who offended him.
+You couldn't make that any more Calagari-ish if you tried.
 There are other examples – Polidori in Frankenstein: the True Story, and Dr Frankenstein himself in I was a Teenage Frankenstein.